 The main thing that can help you decide which operating system to build on is the goals you want to meet.
 If you want to UI design an app that is used by a variety of smartphone users, then Android is the place you need to go.

 If you are looking forward to targeting a specific population, you can start with the Apple operating system as well.

 As a beginner, it is easy for you to achieve your objectives using iOS and once you are a pro in your game, you can move onto a more complex system called Android.

 2. The time required to develop an app

-It is relatively less time consuming to design an app for Apple users in iOS.
+It is relatively less time-consuming to design an app for Apple users in iOS.
 The rules and regulations provided by the company are specific and the developers have to strictly follow the rules.
 This keeps them focused and avoids spending time on useless things.

-On the other hand, with Android platform, the things are quite diverse.
+On the other hand, with the Android platform, things are quite diverse.
 The developer needs to make sure that the app is responsive and user-friendly.
 This requires customizing the app’s screen size and resolution according to the screen size and resolution.

 Developing apps for iOS takes considerably lesser time than developing apps for Android takes, says Pankaj Gupta, project manager at a leading branding agency in Dubai.